iroxusux/Pyrox/README.md

 ## 🙏 Acknowledgments

-- Allen-Bradley and Rockwell Automation for PLC standards
+- The Python community for excellent libraries and frameworks
-- EPLAN Software & Service for electrical design integration
+- Contributors who have helped shape the architecture and design
-- The Python community for excellent automation libraries
+- Applications built on Pyrox that have driven feature development
-- Industrial automation professionals who inspired this project
+- The open-source community for inspiration and best practices

 ---

-**Pyrox** - *Professional Python-based ladder logic editor and industrial automation toolset*
+**Pyrox** - *Python-based engine for services and common models across different types of applications*